thstamod/light-react-validator/README.md

 | minCheckboxes | input: any, availableOptions: any  |

-> In order to pass additional arguments to the validator, the arguments should be declared on input's options property which is passed on track phase. !important the validator and the extra arguments should have the same name!!
+> In order to pass additional arguments to the validator, the arguments should be declared on options property. !important the validator and the extra arguments should have the same name!!

 ### Track input